-Wagner, the Bhone, murderer, was arrested at Boston Jast night offe is expected here on the noon train.
-There is peosed here on the noon train.
-There is an stated crowd here, waiting for him; and the Mayor has produced a signed of marines from the physicard to guard him.
-The details of the nouthle muriler are most horrible trails woman who seconed was badly frozen.
-It is frightful sodne of orred tiers this morning, caused by the cortains may be of cost oil.
-A colored woman, amployed at the boarding house of Mrs. Daval poured cost oil in force somen, employed evene postuling fromes of Mrs. Daval, pointed sold oil in the stoye to have the fire burn.
-Instantly, the pan exploded.
+TRENTON, N. J., March 7.-Both houses adjourned without final action on the two general railroad bills before are most horrible.
+The woman who secaped was hally drozen.
+The woman who secaped was hally drozen.
+The Afrightful scene occured liers this morning, caused by the cataless use of coal oil.
+A colored woman, supplyed at the heading nouse of Mrs. Daval, poured goal oil in the stove to have the fire burn.
+Instantly the can exploded.
 The unfortunate woman, enveloped in flames, rushed into the street, literally a pillar of fire, the flames mounting far above her head.
 Her soreams were heard for several squares.
-In a short time, several handred persons were attracted to the spot.
-Several gentlemen throw their overcoats around her, attempting to quench the flames, which was not accomplished their own salaries with no niggard band. until every particle of clothing, except a small handful about her waist, had been Butler, whose motive in the matter may consumed; the entire body being horri-bly roasted.
+In a short time, several hundred persons were attracted to the spot.
+Several gentlemen threw their overcoats consumed; the entire body being horri-bly roasted.
 Her injuries are necessarily